gruntwork-io/docs/_docs-sources/foundations/terraform/folder_structure.md

 ## Live infrastructure repository

 To meet the goal of organizing code to optimize for comprehension, scale, and development speed.
-Gruntwork has developed an approach that structures code that organizes Terragrunt modules by account, region, and environment.
+Gruntwork has developed an approach that structures code that organizes Terragrunt modules by account, region, environment, and category.

 Below is an example folder structure:
 ```